We would appreciate your feedback to help with continued improvement of this resource.

 A small amount of saline (salt solution) is inserted through the catheter into the uterine cavity.

-After the speculum is removed, the transducer (see Ultrasound) is inserted into the vagina.
+After the speculum is removed, the transducer (see transvaginal ultrasound) is inserted into the vagina.
 The saline fluid within the uterus allows the lining of the uterus to be imaged clearly on the ultrasound screen and show any endometrial abnormality.

 The transducer is slightly larger than a tampon and especially shaped to fit comfortably into the vagina.
 A protective cover is placed over the transducer and lubricating gel is applied to it for ease of insertion.
 It is gently moved around and pictures or images of the inside of the uterus are obtained.